English Vinglish: Indian premiere

 The Indian premiere of English Vinglish was held on 4 October 2012 and was one of the biggest premieres of that year It was organized as a red carpet event to celebrate Sridevi's return to filmmaking, and some famous Bollywood personalities attended, including directors Yash Chopra, Ramesh Sippy, Rajkumar Hirani and Ashutosh Gowariker and actors Amitabh Bachchan, Anil Kapoor, Vidya Balan, Sonakshi Sinha, Bipasha Basu, Tabu, Shilpa Shetty, Konkona Sen Sharma, Madhuri Dixit, Ayesha Takia, Kangana Ranaut and Javed Akhtar.

 Theatrical release

 After Eros International's efforts to release the film on 21 September 2012, English Vinglish had its worldwide theatrical release on 5 October 2012.
 The Hindi version was released across 739 screens, while the Tamil and Telugu versions were released on 110 and 47 screens respectively.
 It was released in over 250 screens overseas.

-English Vinglish was theatrically released in Mainland China on 24 February 2023, the sixth anniversary of Sridevi's death, with a reported 6,000 screen premiere.
+English Vinglish was theatrically released in Mainland China on 24 February 2023, the fifth anniversary of Sridevi's death, with a reported 6,000 screen premiere.
 Despite its low revenues upon release, the film was well received by Chinese audiences according to the Global Times.